 For students who are not citizens/permanent residents of the U.S.

 Texas Tech fosters an environment of inclusion and engagement and encourages original critical and creative thinking in a personalized setting.
 Along the way, you'll have access to state-of-the-art facilities and equipment, an internationally renowned faculty, comprehensive professional and career development activities, and numerous internship and other opportunities to enhance your experience as a graduate student at Texas Tech University.

 How to Apply:

-- Apply as a new, first-time applicant online via ApplyTexas.
-If you have applied to Texas Tech Graduate School before, please complete the Graduate Application Change Form , and send that form to firstname.lastname@example.org.
+- Apply as a new, first-time applicant online for Spring 2018 via ApplyTexas.
+If you wish to apply as a first-time applicant for any other term, applications for future terms will open on October 26th.
+If you have applied to Texas Tech Graduate School before, and you need to change your entry date, add/change your program, or be considered for readmission, please complete the Graduate Application Change Form , and send that form to email@example.com.

 - Pay your application fee: $60 initial application fee or $50 for each subsequent application

 (including changes of entry date, add/change program requests, or readmission requests).